 In religion, this is emulated via actually following in the examples of the prophets and not by merely believing in them or that their deeds were the best example of good.
 In Christianity, the prophet Jesus Christ was a carpenter who inspired people to turn against the manipulative and usurious Pharisees, who promptly started a campaign of defamation ending in Jesus’s public execution.
 However, Jesus’s campaign was ultimately successful and resulted in a new text, the New Testament, a condemnation of Jewish/Tanakh thinking.

-In Islam, the prophet Mohammed realizing the decay that had over time permeated Jesus’s teachings, took it upon himself to re-introduce them in a pure form and moving forward from there, which resulted in the Koran, a text emphasizing more than just the importance of honest work (Islamic banking to this day shuns usury), but also stressing the necessary discipline and militarism needed to keep it effective.
+In Islam, the prophet Mohammed realizing the decay that had over time permeated Jesus’s teachings, took it upon himself to re-introduce them in a pure form and moving forward from there, which resulted in the Koran, a text emphasizing more than just the importance of honest work (Islamic banking to this day shuns usury), rather also stressing the necessary discipline and militarism needed to keep it effective.
 Not surprisingly, the most prominent anti-Islamic propagandists are Zionists and their neo-Nazi golems.

 In Buddhism, which developed separately from Christianity and Islam, though it also started at the same root: a shunning of materialism.
 However, here it was a Hindu prince born into endless luxury who saw the dangerous imbalance that such excess causes on a society.
 Thus, he went on a journey, both spiritual and physical, and brought into the world what is now the Buddhist philosophy, which stresses the universal inter-connectivity between all living things and calls for harmony.
 Buddhism openly uses the Swastika to symbolize this core idea and it was for this very reason that Adolf Hitler adopted it for his social and political movement.